-\textbf{Research Objectives.} In this paper, we aim to fill this research gap and extend our earlier model, DRAGNET~\cite{sahnan2021better} by proposing \model\ that models multifaceted information to forecast the hate intensity of a Twitter conversation thread.
+\textbf{Research Objectives.} In this paper, we aim to fill this research gap and extend our earlier work \cite{sahnan2021better} by proposing \model\ that models multifaceted information to forecast the hate intensity of a Twitter conversation thread.
 Specifically, we define our problem statement as follows -- \emph{given a root tweet and a few of its initial replies, can we predict the hate intensity of the subsequent replies of the tweet}?
-To model this problem, we first quantify hate intensities of tweets in the conversation thread and express them as a series of hate intensities, which essentially transforms the task into a time-series problem.
-At a high level, \model\ adopts a similar stratified learning framework as suggested in \cite{sahnan2021better} to model the hate intensity profiles of Twitter conversation threads and categorizes them into clusters of varying hate intensity.
+To model this problem, we first quantify the hate intensities of tweets in the conversation thread and express them as a series of hate intensities, transforming the task into a time-series problem.
+At a high level, \model\ adopts a similar stratified learning framework as suggested in \cite{sahnan2021better} to model the hate intensity profiles of Twitter conversation threads and categorize them into clusters of varying hate intensity.
 In addition to the content sentiment and temporal information, \model\ also captures structural information of the conversation thread.
-Specifically, \model\ adopts Graph Neural Networks (GNN) to learn the conversation thread semantic and propagation structure.
+Specifically, \model\ adopts Graph Neural Networks (GNN) to learn the semantic and propagation structure of conversation threads.

 As the prediction of hate intensity in conversation threads is a relatively new research problem, we conduct thorough experiments and analyses to evaluate \model.
-We collate three publicly available real-world datasets -- \emph{Anti-Racism} with ~ $3.5k$ root tweets, \emph{Anti-Social} with ~ $668k$ root tweets, and \emph{Anti-Asian} with $218k$ root tweets.
-We perform an extensive analysis of these datasets to examine the hate intensities of real-world Twitter conversation threads.
+We collate three publicly available real-world datasets -- \emph{Anti-Racism} with ~$3.5k$ root tweets, \emph{Anti-Social} with ~$668k$ root tweets, and \emph{Anti-Asian} with $218k$ root tweets.
+We extensively analyze these datasets to examine the hate intensities of real-world Twitter conversation threads.
 We benchmark \model\ against DRAGNET and six other baselines on the hate intensity task.
 Finally, we examine case studies and conduct ablation studies to explain the advantages and limitations of \model.